Special discounts on Standard & Premium Packages Starting from INR 2.9 Lacs (US$ 3,300)

 Certain indicators suggest that addiction has progressed beyond what can be safely or effectively managed without professional help:

-- Physical health deterioration including withdrawal symptoms such as seizures, severe tremors, hallucinations, or dangerous blood pressure changes.
+Physical health deterioration including liver damage, cardiovascular problems, respiratory issues, neurological symptoms, compromised immune function, or withdrawal symptoms that include seizures, severe tremors, hallucinations, or dangerous blood pressure changes requires medical supervision.

-- Mental health crises including suicidal thoughts, severe depression or anxiety, psychosis, dissociation, or inability to function in daily life.
+Mental health crisis such as suicidal thoughts or behaviours, severe depression or anxiety, psychotic symptoms, dissociation or detachment from reality, or inability to function in daily life necessitates integrated psychiatric care.

 Why Outpatient Treatment Sometimes Isn't Enough